NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 #### Interval

-If your “number of records per hour” is &gt;1, then you can designate each interval of that hour with this field.
+If your "number of records per hour" is &gt;1, then you can designate each interval of that hour with this field.

 #### Hour\_Of\_Year